How to brush your cat’s teeth: A vet’s guide

 Look for products labeled with the Veterinary Oral Health Council (VOHC) seal, which certifies that the product has been tested and proven to reduce plaque build-up.
 It’s important to note that these products aren’t a cure for existing dental disease, but they are a great way to stop problems from arising.
 And your cat will love them, too.

 Once dental disease starts, the only way to treat it is by visiting your veterinarian for an examination and a professional dental cleaning.
-Your cat should visit your veterinarian at least once a year for a check-up, so your vet can catch potential dental problems early.
+Your cat should visit your vet at least once a year for a check-up, so your vet can catch potential dental problems early.

 At home, you can monitor your cat for symptoms such as red or bleeding gums, bad breath, yellow tartar build-up along the gum line and pain when chewing.
-If you notice your cat has any of these symptoms, it’s time to discuss a dental cleaning with your veterinarian.
+If you notice your cat has any of these symptoms, it’s time to discuss a dental cleaning with your vet.
 They can also recommend dental products and home care routines to ensure your cat gets the maximum benefit from her dental care.

-When to start brushing a cat's teeth
+When to start brushing your cat’s teeth

 Just like humans, kittens have baby teeth that come through at a few weeks of age.
 Their temporary baby teeth fall out at around six months old, and their permanent adult teeth appear in their place.
 So, you might think that there's no point in getting the toothbrush out until your kitten has their permanent adult teeth since the others are going to fall out anyway!